jgazeau/shadocs/exampleSite/content/english/markdown/list.md

 ## Ordered list

-To define an ordered list, **add a number followed by the period character (.) to the line start, followed by a space** (The numbers order is not important, but **the first line number defines the starting point of the list**).
+To define an ordered list, **add a number followed by the dot character (.) to the line start, followed by a space** (The numbers order is not important, but **the first line number defines the starting point of the list**).
 It is possible to **nest lists by adding at least 4 spaces to the line start** compared to the previous level (all the same level elements must have **the same number of spaces at the line start**).

 | Markdown | HTML | Rendering |